mwvgroup/pittgoogle-client/docs/source/one-time-setup/google-sdk.rst

     gcloud init

 and follow the directions.
+You will likely need to authenticate using the Gmail address (or similar) that is registered with your Google Cloud project.
 Note that this may open a browser and ask you to complete the setup there.

 The remaining steps are recommended but optional.